Victorowsky/HexOcean_RecruitmentTask/README.md

 ### Setup Project

 # - npm install

 # - npm start

 ### About Project

-# Project took me about 4 hours
+# To make project I used React with Material UI library.
+Whole project took me about 4 hours.